 This is an FAQ and troubleshooting guide for various LTI-integration scenarios.
-We will continue updating this document as we receive new questions from instructors and administrators.
 Since we cannot control changes made by Learning Management Systems or predict the effects of certain institutional customizations, we cannot guarantee that our answers are correct for all users or that our answers won't change over time.
 When in doubt, reach out to us at firstname.lastname@example.org.

 When I try to integrate Yellowdig with Blackboard Learn, I don't see an option that says "This link is to a tool provider".
 Why is this happening, and how do I fix it?

 First off, make sure that you've entered https://api.yellowdig.app/launch into the URL field first.
 The option will not display until you've entered the URL.

 If you still don't see this option, it's likely because LTI tools are not enabled in your Blackboard course.
 To enable LTI, navigate to Customization → Tool Availability.
 Then scroll down to "LTI" and check the box in the "Available" column.
 Finally, click the SUBMIT button.

 Why am I receiving a confusing error message when I click on my Yellowdig launch link in Blackboard Learn?